San Cassiano, Venice

 San Cassiano (Church of Saint Cassian) is a 14th-century Roman Catholic church located in the San Polo sestiere of the Italian city of Venice.
-A church has stood on the site since 726 with the present building dedicated to Saint Cassian of Imola being consecrated in 1376 and re-modelled during the 17th century.
+A church has stood on the site since 726, with the present building dedicated to Saint Cassian of Imola being consecrated in 1376 and remodelled during the 17th century.
 It has a plain exterior with several adjacent buildings overlapping it.
-Its interior however is richly decorated in a Baroque style.
+Its interior, however, is richly decorated in a Baroque style.

 The church is located on the Campo San Cassiano, site of the world's first public opera house, west of the Rialto Bridge and is open to visitors Tuesday-Saturday mornings.

-The church houses three paintings by the Italian artist Tintoretto, including The Crucifixion of Christ painted in 1568 which the art critic John Ruskin described as, "the finest [example of a Crucifixion painting] in Europe".
+The church features three paintings by the Italian artist Tintoretto, including The Crucifixion of Christ, painted in 1568.
+The art critic John Ruskin described it as "the finest example of a Crucifixion painting in Europe."
 However, the most famous painting associated with the church is paradoxically one which is no longer there.
 The San Cassiano altarpiece, painted for this church by Antonello da Messina, was the first major example of oil painting in the city.
-It disappeared from the church in the 17th century and was cut into sections; the remaining known pieces are re-united in Vienna.
+It disappeared from the church in the 17th century and was cut into sections; the remaining known pieces are reunited in Vienna.

 History

 The earliest church on this site was built in 726 and dedicated to Saint Cecilia, the patron saint of musicians and music.
-Over the centuries there have been several reconstruction projects, including one following a fire in 1106, and a major rebuild which commenced in 1350.
-This building was consecrated in 1376 and re-modelled in the early 17th century to give it its current appearance which dates from 1663.
+Over the centuries, there have been several reconstruction projects, including one following a fire in 1106, and a major rebuild which commenced in 1350.
+This building was consecrated in 1376 and remodelled in the early 17th century to give it its current appearance, which dates from 1663.
 A large campanile, 43 m high, was added to the church in the 13th century, though its rugged style suggests that it may have been a guard tower which was acquired by the church.

-In 1509, the funeral procession of Catherine Cornaro, the former queen of Cyprus and wealthy Venetian noblewoman, began at San Cassiano.
-From here it crossed a floating bridge to the church of Santi Apostoli where she was buried in the Cornaro family chapel.
+In 1509, the funeral procession of Catherine Cornaro, the former queen of Cyprus and a wealthy Venetian noblewoman, began at San Cassiano.
+From here, it crossed a floating bridge to the church of Santi Apostoli, where she was buried in the Cornaro family chapel.

 Exterior

-The church has a 13th-century campanile which was modified shortly after with the addition of a Gothic belfry.
+The church has a 13th-century campanile, which was modified shortly after with the addition of a Gothic belfry.
 On the side facing the water is a door which formerly had a porch (portico), a feature which was demolished in the 19th century.
 The church is typically described as having the appearance of a "big box" with buildings close by and overlapping on several sides.
-Unlike many churches in Venice it has no facade and overall the exterior is plain and unadorned.
+Unlike many churches in Venice, it has no facade and overall, the exterior is plain and unadorned.
 A feature which may possibly have been retained from the original church is the door jambs or doorposts, which date back to the Byzantine era.
 Entry to the church is usually through a side door in the wall facing the Campo San Cassiano.